aritra1804/aritra-dataviz-portfolio/final-project-part-three.md

 This project was both challenging and rewarding.
 One of the most exciting parts was **translating complex data into relatable stories**, like comparing ChatGPT energy use to household appliances — it made abstract data tangible.

+The story itself went through a major evolution — I started with a **broad topic** on **AI adoption for business**, but it lacked focus.
+I then shifted to **AI’s energy consumption**, which provided a clearer direction but was initially **too data-heavy** and felt more like a report.
+Through feedback and iterations, I transformed it into a **narrative-driven story**, making the data more approachable and engaging.

-If I had more time, I would have explored **more interactive visualizations**, like **dynamic maps** showing local grid strain in real-time.
+If I had more time, I would have explored **more interactive visualizations**, like **line graphs showing trends over time with scroll effects** to make the data feel more dynamic and immersive.
 I also would have loved to conduct **more user interviews** to refine the story further.

 What I’m most proud of is how the story evolved — starting as a data-heavy report and transforming into an **engaging narrative** that blends data, storytelling, and actionable insights.
 It taught me the power of **designing for the audience**, and how the smallest design tweaks can make a big difference in readability and engagement.

 Overall, I’m excited about how it turned out and grateful for the feedback that guided me along the way!

 ---